—Charlie Croker, after Arthur blows up the panel truck they've been practicing with

 Bunny-Ears Lawyer: Prof. Peach has some varied interests.
 Some benign like picking flowers which slows the gang down, some more aggressive which got him put in a home.
 But because he's the best computer expert, these foibles are overlooked.

-Cool Car: This movie has a Lamborghini Miura, an Aston Martin DB4, two Jaguar E-types, several Alfa Romeo police cars, a Bedford VAL coach, and of course, the three Mini Cooper S's which out-drive them all.
+Cool Car: This movie has a Lamborghini Miura, an Aston Martin DB4, two Jaguar E-types, several Alfa Romeo police cars, a Bedford VAL coach, and of course, the three Mini Cooper S's which out-drive them all (along with a minibus full of crooks disguised as England football team supporters.)

 Creator Cameo: That lunatic hanging on the back of the bus when the Minis drive on board is the director Peter Collinson.